will2244/pysgdb/README.md

 db.link("Person", [person_id], "has", "Ticket", [ticket_id])
 ```

+Notice how the ids are in a list.
+If you supply many ids, they will all be linked to each other.

 ## Traverse

 Get all tickets that this person has.
 The second parameter is a list so many Ids can be supplied at once - similar to a join operation.